pentlandedge/aisle/README.md

 ## Test data
 There is now some sample data in the logs directory.
 The first batch was captured with a receiver located at South Queensferry.

+AIS sentences extracted from this data, in combination with the online decoder at http://www.maritec.co.za/aisvdmvdodecoding.php is being used to construct the regression tests.

 ## Building and runnning the unit tests
 It is necessary to have Erlang installed, and the compiler erlc available on the path.
 The rebar tool is used to control the build process, so it is also necessary to have a copy of rebar available on the path.
 The software can be built (on a Linux platform) using rebar:
 ```